ArmaghanAlvi/The-Forgotten-Island/README.md

 ## Acknowledgements
-This project was made in replit.com.
+This project was made on replit.com.